digitallyinduced/ihp/Guide/jobs.markdown

 ### Concurrency

 Sometimes you would like to change the number of Jobs that can be processed at the same time.
 By default the value is set to 16.
-A possible use case would be changing the number to 1 in order to make sure a Job is processed one after the other.
+A possible use case would be changing the number to 1 in order to make sure Jobs are processed one after the other.
 This means Jobs can be useful when there's a need for an ordered queue.

 ```haskell